Using Pesticides Safely in the Home and Garden

 - Remove children's toys when applying chemicals.

-When applying pesticides, a little is good and more is not better.
+When applying pesticides, the adage "if a little is good, more is better" definitely should not befollowed.
 Strive for judicious use, guided by the directions on the label.
 These chemicals are generally not cheap; using them at unnecessarily high rates of application represents wasted money, time and energy.
 Extra products can also pose storage and disposal problems.
-Excessive use increases the potential for environmental harm, making it more likely that they will run off into surface water, leach into groundwater or wells, or evaporate into the air.
-Overapplication increases the chances that pesticides will damage desirable plants and beneficial organisms and linger as long-term residues.
+Excessive use increases the potential for environmental harm, making it more likely that pesticides will run off into surface water or leach into groundwater or wells.
+Overapplication increases the chances that pesticides will damage desirable plants and beneficial organisms and lead to the buildup of resistance in target pests.
 Moreover, applying pesticides at excessive rates beyond label directions is considered an illegal misuse of the product.

 Fortunately, manufacturers make it easy to use pesticides responsibly.
 Many pesticide products for homeowners now come ready-to-use, with no additional mixing required for liquid formulations.
 If a concentrate needs to be mixed with water, the label will usually state the desired concentration that should be achieved before application.
 Some liquid products may list the proper rate as an amount to apply per unit area.
 For most lawn-care products, this application rate will be given as an amount of pesticide per 1,000 square feet.
+When ranges of rates are given on the label (for example, 2 to 4 ounces per 1,000 square feet), it is best to start with the lowest amount.
+If satisfactory control is not achieved, then a higher rate can be used the next time the pesticide is applied.
 It is important to calculate the dimensions of the area to be treated in order to mix the proper amount into the application equipment, usually in a hose-end or hand-pump sprayer.

 Product labels for many of the granular materials on today's market include a table that gives the correct setting to be used with popular granular lawn spreaders.
 These settings determine the flow rate and distribution of the product and vary depending on the size and weight of the granules.
 Attention to application rates helps ensure accurate delivery of the appropriate amount of a pesticide product to a site.